loverszhaokai/loverszhaokai.github.io/_posts/2016-08-19-An-Idiot’s-guide-to-Support-vector-machines-SVMs.md

     3.1.2 New efficient separability of non-linear functions that use "kernel functions"

 ### 3.2 The resulting learning algorithm is an optimization algorithm rather than a greedy search

+## 4. Statistical Learning Theory

+### 4.1 Systems can be mathematically described as a system that
+    Receives data as input and outputs a function that can be used to predict some features of future data

+### 4.2 Statistical learning theory models this as a function estimation problem

+### 4.3 Generalization Performance is measured

+## 5.